ourhalcyondays/personalsite/content/project/pokedata/index.md

 View the full project showcase here or at my [portfolio](https://jessicaqiu.myportfolio.com/pokedata)!
 {{< figure src="Pokedata.png" caption="" >}}

-## 💻 R Code ft. {showtext} & {extrafont} Packages
+## 💻 IV.
+The R Code

 Interested in viewing the code?
 Check it out here.
+To get custom fonts "Bebas" and "Titillium Web" into R, I used the {showtext} & {extrafont} packages.

 ```
 #Import custom fonts